 There are two basic ways to monitor a node, using SNMP or using ping.
 Each node requires, at a minimum, 4 attributes to be set in order for it to be monitored.

 Σ - You should always add your NMIS server as the first device to be monitored.
 This will ensure you receive status reports regarding the health of the monitoring systems themselves.
 If you split databases across servers make sure to add those devices as well, and any nodes that connect the web server and the database server(s) together.
-These nodes should them be grouped into a NMIS specific Group.
+These nodes should then be grouped into a NMIS specific Group.

 Adding a node (minimum requirements)

 Each node requires, at a minimum, 4 attributes to be set.
-These are marked with a red asterisk next to the properties name, and are the first four properties in the Add/Edit Nodes and Devices window.
+These are marked with a red asterisk next to the properties name and are the first four properties in the Add/Edit Nodes and Devices window.

 - Enter a name for the new node, note: NO SPACES IN THE NAME, caps are OK